turing-tech/MaterialScrollBar/README.md

 ##How to use - ScrollBar

+The Google Now Launcher Option

 ```java
 DragScrollBar materialScrollBar = new DragScrollBar(this, recyclerView, {{lightOnTouch}});
 ```

 or

+The Google Messenger Option

 ```java
 TouchScrollBar materialScrollBar = new TouchScrollBar(this, recyclerView, {{lightOnTouch}});